phantran/rpsgame/README.md

 - The component folder contains the main components of the UI of the game

 - Because this project uses Redux for state management, I decided to put the main logic of the game (decision of the winner) in actions folder (right before dispatch a state update to the redux store).
-You can find it in src/actions/result.js
+It can be found it in src/actions/result.js